 20 x 1 bed flats

 41 x 2 bed flats

-Residents should be able to start to take occupation in this phase of the development in late December 2020/Spring 2021, with all tenants moving into their new homes by Spring 2022.
+Residents should be able to start to take occupation in this phase of the development in late August 2021 with all tenants moving into their new homes by spring 2022.